geode-sdk/docs/fields.md

     }
 };
 ```
-However, there are a few caviats to know when using them:
+There are a few caviats to know when using `field_t`:
-- They can only be accessed using `->*`, so yes, `this->*m_field` is required
+- `field_t` can only be accessed using the access operator `->*`.
+In other words, `this->*m_field` is required
-- Due to the [operator precedence](https://en.cppreference.com/w/cpp/language/operator_precedence) of ->*, sometimes you will have to wrap it in parenthesis (like in the previous code block)
+- Due to the [operator precedence](https://en.cppreference.com/w/cpp/language/operator_precedence) of `->*`, sometimes you will have to wrap the access operator in parenthesis (like in the previous code block)
-- They are only initialized on first use, not on class creation
+- `field_t` variables are initialized on first use, not on class creation
-- They cannot be assigned a default value*
+- `field_t` variables cannot be assigned a default value in the conventional way of doing so

-If you must have a default value that is also set when the class is created, you can simply do that by hooking the constructor
+If you need a default value and can't wait for first use, you can simply hook the constructor of the class and set the value of the field.

 ```cpp
 class $modify(PlayerObject) {